GenericMadScientist/CH-Steg-Reader/README.md

 * What versions does this support?
   * Principal testing has been on the PTB v3493 and v23.2.2, but I have put a bit of effort into versions since the first v22 release, which added the steganography.
-The latest PTB version as of the last update is v3706, which added some extra data.
+The latest version I've checked is v1.0.0.4080-final.

 * My v3075 screenshot is missing player data, why?
   * Clone Hero bug, nothing I can do.